 The Fernkloof Nature Reserve is an 18 square kilometres reserve in the Kleinrivier Mountains around Hermanus.
 There is a network of 60 kilometers of trails climbing to an altitude of 824m starting at sea level.
 The main vegetation type of this region is fynbos.
 The trails are well marked.
 Maps and brochures of the reserve are available at the Visitors’ Centre.
 Nice route to hike is the trail to Aasvoelkop, the highest point in the reserve or to the waterfall following a stream through the forest.
 Dogs are allowed on certain routes in the reserve if kept on a leash.

-The beautiful town of Hermanus is a fantastic place to escape city life and relax in this peaceful beach and mountain setting.
-To completely relax in this tranquil environment book a treatment or two at one of the many excellent spas or wellness centres offering massages and beauty treatments.
+Looking for romantic things to do in Hermanus?
+Consider getting pampered in style.
+This seaside town is home to some top rated beauty and wellness spas in the country.
+A fantastic place to escape city life and relax in this peaceful beach and mountain setting.
+To completely relax in this tranquil environment book a treatment or two at one of the many excellent spas or wellness centers offering massages and beauty treatments.
 Some of the top spas are located in some of the best high end hotels Hermanus has to offer.

 Birkenhead House – boutique hotel